How to Get the Most Money From a Car Accident

 What Causes Car Accidents?

 It is a common misconception that hiring a car accident lawyer will result in less money.
 The opposite is true.
 Hiring an attorney after a car accident is the best thing you can do.
-Claims representatives use many tactics to reduce the value of your claim.
+An insurance representative will likely use many tactics to reduce the value of your claim, and you need someone on your side to advocate for you to protect your rights and best interests.

 If a car accident lawyer does not represent you, the insurance adjusters will try to take advantage of your lack of understanding.
 By wanting you to sign off on deals that are not in your best interest, they aim to get you to settle for as cheap and as quickly as possible.